-Music and healing were once partners, in fact the Chinese character for medicine includes the character for music and in ancient Greece there was a saying, “Men have song as a physician for pain”.
+Music and healing were once partners, in fact, the Chinese character for medicine includes the character for music and in ancient Greece, there was a saying, “Men have a song as a physician for pain”.
 The Greek god of medicine, Apollo, was also the god of music.

-Music however is beneficial in many other areas of health.
+Music, however, is beneficial in many other areas of health.
 A study undertaken in 1997 found that background music improved cognitive levels.
-Music has also been recognised through controlled treatment outcome studies as a powerful treatment for mental health issues such as depression, anxiety and chronic pain.
+Music has also been recognized through controlled treatment outcome studies as a powerful treatment for mental health issues such as depression, anxiety, and chronic pain.
 Research has also demonstrated that adding music therapy to treatment improves symptoms and social functioning among those suffering schizophrenia.

-Children in a choir tend to perform better academically, integrate with advanced social skills, be better team players and display better emotional expression and management than their non choir counterparts and studies have shown adult choir members are found to be more philanthropic and better team players with better socialising skills fostering personal fulfilment and good citizenship.
+Children in a choir tend to perform better academically, integrate with advanced social skills, be better team players and display better emotional expression and management than their non-choir counterparts and studies have shown adult choir members are found to be more philanthropic and better team players with better socializing skills fostering personal fulfillment and good citizenship.
 The benefits don’t stop there however, group singing also has many health effects from the improvement of Parkinson’s to dementia and depression.